simonbosman/simonbosman.github.io/_posts/2020-12-3-program-proof.md

 This was my first real project in F#.
 The company I work for and the customers are very happy with the result in terms of reliability and speed.

-I have found this [beautifull book](http://www.lix.polytechnique.fr/Labo/Samuel.Mimram/teaching/INF551/course.pdf) for a more academic background and it's on my chrismass holiday reading list.
+I have found this [beautifull book](http://www.lix.polytechnique.fr/Labo/Samuel.Mimram/teaching/INF551/course.pdf) for a more academic background and it's on my chrismas holiday reading list.
 Hope you will enjoy it too.